 - Personal statement explaining your interest in the program (not to exceed 1,000 words)

 Students demonstrating a need for financial aid may receive a full or partial scholarship for the Program.
+Scholarships are awarded on a limited basis.
 Students seeking a scholarship must also submit a statement setting out the reasons for the request (not to exceed 500 words) and a letter of recommendation.
-These documents must be submitted to firstname.lastname@example.org in the same email as the admission documents, no later than May 3rd, 2013.
+These documents must be submitted to firstname.lastname@example.org in the same email as the admission documents, no later than August 14, 2015 or November 6, 2015.
 Admission into the Certificate Program is independent of a decision regarding the award of partial or full scholarships.

 Continuing Legal Education

 Please contact the IICL directly to receive information on obtaining CLE credit for participation in any of the Programs.

 No refunds will be issued after the Program fee (or first installment) is paid to the IICL.

 * Program proceeds will be donated to the Institute of International Commercial Law.